nodogsplash/nodogsplash/docs/source/fas.rst

 **If FAS Secure is enabled** (Levels 1 (default), and 2), the client authentication token is kept secret until FAS verification is complete.

    **If set to "0"** the client token is sent to the FAS in clear text in the query string of the redirect along with authaction and redir.

-   **If set to "1"**
+   **If set to "1"** When the sha256sum command is available AND faskey is set, the client token will be hashed and sent to the FAS identified as "hid" in the query string.
+The gatewayaddress is also sent on the query string, allowing the FAS to construct the authaction parameter.
+FAS must return the sha256sum of the concatenation of the original hid and faskey to be used by NDS for client authentication.
+This is returned in the normal way in the query string identified as "tok".
+NDS will automatically detect whether hid mode is active or the raw token is being returned.

-   authaction and the client token are not revealed and it is the responsibility of the FAS to request the token from NDSCTL.
+   Should sha256sum not be available or faskey is not set, then it is the responsibility of the FAS to request the token from NDSCTL.

    **If set to "2"**
    clientip, clientmac, gatewayname, client token, gatewayaddress, authdir and originurl are encrypted using faskey and passed to FAS in the query string.